Compare base fares from $1.32 • Per-mile rates from $1.08 • Updated 2026

 Lyft

 How much does an Uber or Lyft cost in Atlanta, GA?
-UberX base fares in Atlanta start at $1.50 plus $1.20/mile and $0.22/minute.
-Lyft starts at $1.40 plus $1.15/mile and $0.20/minute.
-Standard taxi fares begin at $2.50 with $2.20/mile.
+UberX base fares in Atlanta start at $1.40 plus $1.12/mile and $0.21/minute.
+Lyft starts at $1.32 plus $1.08/mile and $0.19/minute.
+Standard taxi fares begin at $2.50 with $2.15/mile.
 Based on current rate cards, Lyft offers the lowest base fare in Atlanta.
-Actual prices vary with distance, time of day, and surge demand.
-Compare all options below to find the cheapest ride for your specific route.
+Your real fare depends on distance, time of day, and live surge — the tables below break down every option so you can pick the cheapest ride for your route.

 | Service | Base Fare | Per Mile | Per Min | Booking Fee | Minimum |